AmbireTech/adex-protocol/README.md

 The AdView is responsible for:

+1. Pulling all possible demand (campaigns, bids) from the [Market](#market);
+2. Picking which ad to show depending on the user: this depends on a combination of price and targeting (header bidding and contextual targeting);
+3. Generating events (impressions as per [IAB's guidelines](https://www.iab.com/wp-content/uploads/2015/06/Ad-Impression-Measurment-Guideline-US.pdf), clicks) and sending them to all validators and observers of the given ad;

+Later on, if needed, it will also be responsible for:

 1. Creating a cryptographic identity (keypair) for the user, if they don't already have one, and persisting it in their browser;
-2. Pulling all possible demand (campaigns, bids) from the [Market](#market);
-3. Picking which ad to show depending on the user: this depends on a combination of price and targeting;
-4. Generating events (impressions, clicks), signing them with the keypair, and sending them to all validators and observers of the given ad;

 #### Contextual targeting